Deploying a docker registry on Kubernetes

 Persistent Storage

 At Leaseweb, we will use the default storage class cloudstack-custom.
-We will not need to specify it during deployment as this is the default and only storage class on new cluster.
-This might differ if you are using S3 or other storage class and would need to be specified.
+We will not need to specify it during deployment, as this is the default and only storage class on the new cluster.
+This might differ if you are using S3 or another storage class and would need to be specified.

 Click here to read more about PV and PVC.